Skip to content

 4. Advance the test clock to cycle and collect payment on a subscription.

-After the Test Clock advances, the subscription remains in the active state.
-This indicates that the payment collection hasn’t be attempted during test clock advancement, and the subscription has yet to enter the canceled state due to payment_failed.
+After the Test Clock advances, the subscription remains in the active status.
+This indicates that the payment collection wasn’t attempted during test clock advancement, and the subscription hasn’t entered the canceled status due to payment_failed.

-Listen to the invoice.payment_failed event to monitor the delayed subscription state and invoice payment.
-The customer.subscription.deleted event indicates that the subscription state is set to canceled.
+Listen to the invoice.payment_failed event to monitor the delayed subscription status and invoice payment.
+The customer.subscription.deleted event indicates that the subscription status is set to canceled.

 Was this page helpful?